dstroot/react-news/README.md

   - Logo/Image library
   - Story CMS system
   - Why are current contacts individuals?
 Most companies use a functional contact (e.g. "media" or "publicrelations")
+  - provide easy back button at the bottom to return to the main list